-The House Financial Services Committee has done extensive work to examine the critical role MDIs and CDFIs play to provide access to credit in low- and moderate-income (LMI) communities and communities of color.3 While regulators have a mandate to preserve and promote MDIs, the number of MDI banks (148 as of December 2023) and MDI credit unions (493 as of December 2023) declined by roughly one-third following the 2008 financial crisis.
-Additionally, there are 1,457 CDFIs as of April 2024 with a similar mission of delivering affordable lending options to the economically disadvantaged, especially those in LMI communities and communities of color.
+The House Financial Services Committee has done extensive work to examine the critical role MDIs and CDFIs play to provide access to credit in low- and moderate-income (LMI) communities and communities of color.
+While regulators have a mandate to preserve and promote MDIs, the number of MDI banks (149 as of June 2024) and MDI credit unions (493 as of December 2023) declined by roughly one-third following the 2008 financial crisis.
+Additionally, there are 1,440 CDFIs located in all 50 states, D.C., Guam, and Puerto Rico, and they offer a range of financial products and services to consumers and small businesses in rural, urban, native, and other communities.
 These banks, credit unions, and loan funds are certified by the CDFI Fund, which is administered by the U.S. Department of the Treasury and provides grants and other financial and technical assistance to support CDFIs.

-President Biden requested \$324.9 million for the CDFI Fund, to ensure strong support for CDFIs and the communities they serve.
 While the mission of CDFIs has not changed, the service of CDFIs during the pandemic highlighted just how critical the role of those community financial institutions' were to communities across our nation, especially historically underserved communities, and why it is necessary that Congress provide them with greater support as our economy recovers.
 When the COVID-19 pandemic further disadvantaged LMI communities and communities of color, CDFIs and MDIs maintained their focus on helping businesses in their target areas minimize the economic impacts.
 After Congress established the Paycheck Protection Program (PPP), we were dismayed to learn big banks were prioritizing their wealthy, existing clients instead of helping hard hit small and minority-owned businesses.
 A Brookings analysis of the April 2020 PPP loan data found that "Black business owners were more likely to be denied PPP loans compared to White business owners with similar application profiles due to outright lending discrimination."
 The same analysis found that businesses in majority Black neighborhoods experienced significant delays in receiving PPP loans and were more likely to be pushed toward online lending, citing factors such as a lack of relationships between larger banks and minority-owned businesses, as well an especially steep decline in community banks within communities of color.
 In the second round of PPP funding, Congress worked to ensure CDFIs and MDIs had a greater opportunity to participate as PPP lenders, which helped deliver a lifeline to small and minority-owned businesses that needed help.
 In testimony from the CDFI Coalition, "According to the SBA, through May of 2021, CDFIs made 1.3 million PPP loans totaling over \$30 billion or 21% of total loans.
-Their average loan size was \$21,653 compared to \$41,560 across all lender classes, and nearly 40% of their loans reached business in low- and moderateincome communities, compared to 28% across all lending sources.
+Their average loan size was \$21,653 compared to \$41,560 across all lender classes, and nearly 40% of their loans reached business in low- and moderate-income communities, compared to 28% across all lending sources.
 Additionally, [community financial institution (CFI)] loans reached more small businesses.
 For example, 78% of their PPP loans went to businesses requesting less than \$250,000.
 Moreover, 15.7% of CFI-made loans were made to businesses in rural communities, closely keeping with the 16.6% of all loans (some \$45.5 billion) that went to rural businesses."